bbolislis/netcorp-network/README.md

 # Netcorp — Network Infrastructure Portfolio

-**Netcorp** is a fictional mid-size tech company (two branches, hybrid infrastructure).
+**Netcorp** is a fictional small startup tech company (two branches, hybrid infrastructure).
 This repository is a portfolio project that demonstrates end-to-end network design, security, monitoring, automation, disaster recovery, and SLA management using free and open-source tools.

 ---